Emboldeners of Jaguars are relatively few. Driven to Write profiles its foremost and longest-lived exponent – Arden Autombil.

 With due consideration, your correspondent gets off the fence.

-Praised to the skies by an adulatory UK motoring press at its launch thirty years ago, pilloried mercilessly in subsequent years and even to this day, only grudgingly accepted even by marque loyalists, the Jaguar XJ40’s reputation remains a matter of (often heated) debate.
+Praised to the skies by an adulatory UK motoring press at its launch thirty years ago, pilloried mercilessly in subsequent years and even to this day, only grudgingly accepted even by marque loyalists, the Jaguar XJ40’s reputation remains a matter of (often quite heated) debate.
 Continue reading “Thirty Times ’40 – 1986 Jaguar XJ6”

 Ford’s takeover of Jaguar lacked credibility, and the XK needed to change perceptions.
 Fortunately, it did – just.